This page is about Mobile Emergency Response Support.

 - Provide prompt and rapid multi-media communications, information processing, logistics, and operational support to Federal, State, and Local agencies during catastrophic emergencies and disasters for government response and recovery operations.

-The MERS supports the Disaster Field Facilities.
+The MERS and MCOV supports the Disaster Field Facilities.
 They support the Federal, State, and Local responders in their response to support disaster survivors.

 This guide describes what telecommunications, logistics, and operational support are available, where they are located, how to obtain them, and what factors need to be considered.